 Gain on sales of investment securities.
-We sold no securities in 2013 or 2012.
+We had no gain on the sale of securities in 2013 or 2012.
 In 2011, we had a gain on sales of our investment securities of \$421,000, which was due to the sale of low yielding mortgage-backed securities and reinvestment of the proceeds from such sale into higher yielding loans.